Personal Tutor System and Wider Departmental Support

 Who is my Senior Tutor?

-Contact your Senior Tutor if you have issues affecting your studying that your Personal Tutor has not responded to, or which you do not wish to discuss with your Personal Tutor.
+You can contact your Senior Tutor if you have mitigating circumstances or issues affecting you that you do not wish to discuss with your Personal Tutor.

 Senior Tutors are also supported by Faculty Senior Tutors who work within the Dean of Students Office, who have overall responsibility for overseeing Personal Tutoring processes at Warwick.
 Further details of Warwick Student Support and Development Opportunities can also be found on MyWarwick.